-FGCU came into existence at about the same time the Internet began spreading through the suburbs like wild ivy, 1991.
-So, it is fitting that the tagline for which the school is now inextricably linked – Dunk City – dribbled into existence via hashtags, blogs posts and social media updates.
+FGCU came into existence at about the same time the Internet began spreading like wild ivy, 1991.
+So, it’s fitting that the school’s new tagline – Dunk City – dribbled into existence via hashtags.

-Perhaps “Dunk City’s” lack of verifiable provenance is why music producer Charlie Pennachio of Fort Myers, Florida, tried to snag federal trademark rights to the phrase soon after it went viral.
-After all, the chances that another party had already filed for the registration was slim.
+Perhaps “Dunk City’s” lack of verifiable provenance is why producer Charlie Pennachio of Fort Myers, Florida, tried to snag federal trademark rights to the phrase soon after it went viral.

-In the middle of the FGCU winning streak, encouraged by his business partner –Florida music personality and VH1 reality show participant, Tripp Tribbett – Pennachio filed trademark registration paperwork with the United States Trademark and Patent Office.
+In the middle of the FGCU winning streak, encouraged by his business partner –Florida personality and VH1 reality show participant, Tripp Tribbett – Pennachio filed formal, federal trademark registration paperwork.
 He requested rights to the phrase “Dunk City” for a yet undetermined business.

 Florida Gulf State University’s Claim to “Dunk City”

-Currently, Florida Gulf Coast University is using “Dunk City” on merchandise alongside its logo.
-Perhaps more importantly, from a trademark registration standpoint, the school has been selling said products emblazoned with the phrase – which means the school was the first entity to use the mark in commerce.
+Currently, Florida Gulf Coast University uses “Dunk City” on merchandise.
+More importantly, from a trademark registration standpoint, the school sells products emblazoned with the phrase.
+In other words, the school first used the mark in commerce.

-Additionally, not only does a splash page on the school’s website now dons the tagline, but FGCU also used “the term as a part of a campus food drive.
+Additionally, the school’s website dons the tagline.
+Plus, FGCU used “the term as a part of a campus food drive.
 The school created Sixteen hundred student IDs with the ‘Dunk City’ moniker.”
 Students who donated goods to a local food bank drive were given the special IDs as thanks.

-The position of Michael Van Wieren, General Counsel of licensing Resource Group, the firm that handles school’s licensing program, is “‘Dunk City’ is inextricably linked with FGCU.
+The position of Michael Van Wieren, General Counsel of licensing Resource Group, the firm that handles school’s licensing program, explained that “‘Dunk City’ is inextricably linked with FGCU.
 Had it not have achieved its fame or notoriety.”

-Does Pennachio Have A Shot At Being Granted The Trademark Registration for ‘Dunk City’?
+Does Pennachio Have A Shot At The Trademark for ‘Dunk City’?

-- According to the Lanham Act – the nation’s chief trademark law – a party cannot register a trademark if another party is already using the mark or phrase commercially.
+- According to the Lanham Act, a party cannot register a trademark already in commercial use.
 Since the university uses it on merchandise, Pennachio will have a hard time proving that he used the term first.
-Most noteworthy, Pennachio admits to not hearing of the phrase until FGCU’s NCAA success.
+Most noteworthy, Pennachio admits that he never heard the phrase until FGCU’s success.

-- The school could argue “Dunk City” is technically a collective trademark of FGCU since the university used it on student identification badges.
-As a collective trademark, the school would enjoy strong trademark protections./li>
+- The school could argue “Dunk City” is a collective trademark since the university used it on student identification badges.
+As a collective trademark, the school would enjoy strong trademark protections.

-- The annual NCAA Basketball Tournament is a popular, national happening.
-Since “Dunk City” entered the public arena via a highly publicized event, attorneys for FGCU easily could argue that the phrase is a “famous trademark” – which means it would be granted superior protection under the law.
-As such, the holders (FGCU) could sue for infringement and trademark dilution if Pennachio, et al. tried to use it to promote a music company.
-Moreover, since there is no need to show likelihood of confusion, FGCU could stop others from using the mark in unrelated fields.
-However, showing that a mark has reached a “famous” level is not a given, especially since it has only been in use for a short while — even with Dickie V. shouting it from courtside.
+- The annual NCAA Basketball Tournament is a popular happening.
+Since “Dunk City” entered the public consciousness via a publicized event, attorneys could argue that the phrase is a “famous trademark.”
+As such, FGCU could sue for infringement and trademark dilution if Pennachio tried to use it for alternative reasons — like promoting a music company.
+Moreover, since there is no need to show likelihood of confusion, FGCU could stop other parties from using the mark.